nova0821/iotjs-wiki/Build-for-NuttX.md

 #### Prepare flashing to target board

 Flashing to STM32F4 board needs another tool called _stlink_.
-You can download it from [here](https://github.com/texane/stlink)
+You can download it from [here](https://github.com/texane/stlink) or follow below steps;

 ```
 cd harmony